Wallaga Lake: Aboriginal history and present significance

 The Wallaga Lake Aboriginal Station or Wallaga Lake Station, was an Aboriginal reserve near the lake, was established in 1891 by the Aborigines Protection Board of New South Wales (APB).
 It was categorised as an "Aboriginal station" or "managed reserve", which was a type of reserve established by the APB from 1883 onwards that was managed by APB-appointed officials.
 Education (in the form of preparation for the workforce), rations and housing were usually provided on these reserves, and station managers tightly controlled who could, and could not, live there.
 The land on reserves called stations was often unproductive, or there was not enough labour, and therefore little chance for the reserve to become self-sustaining.
 The Superintendent of the Reserve was also the teacher at the Wallaga Lake Aboriginal School that was established in March 1887.

-The Aboriginal population of the Tathra area was removed to the an Aboriginal reserve near the lake after colonisation of the area in the early to mid 19th century, under the control of the Aborigines Protection Board of New South Wales (APB).
+The Aboriginal population of the Tathra area was removed to an Aboriginal reserve near the lake after colonisation of the area in the early to mid 19th century, under the control of the Aborigines Protection Board of New South Wales (APB).
 A 1925 account of people on the reserve tells of much fishing activity by both men and women, wood carvings which are sold to passers-by, the skilled use of the gum leaf as a musical instrument, being employed to work in the maize fields, the bora ceremony and other lore.